-Requirement of local authorities to: Assessment Evidence Significant Issues Areas for Improvement Lead Ensuring an open culture through demonstrating, documenting and communicating the organisation's commitment to openness Good.
+Req uirement of local authorities to: Assessment Evidence Significant Issues Areas for Improvement Lead 1.
+Ensuring an open culture through demonstrating, documenting and communicating the organisation's commitment to openness Good.
 Corporate Plan and Annual Report.
 FOI requests actively responded to, website, online publishing of expenditure.
 None.
 None.
-Making decisions that are open about actions, plans, resource use, forecasts, outputs and outcomes.
+2. Making decisions that are open about actions, plans, resource use, forecasts, outputs and outcomes.
 The presumption is for openness.
 If that is not the case, a justification for the reasoning for keeping a decision confidential should be provided Good.
 Record of decision making and supporting materials.
 Standard report format used.
-The Council's governance framework aims to ensure it sets and meets its objectives and responsibilities in a lawful, timely, open, inclusive and honest manner; and that its use of public money and resources are safeguarded, properly accounted for and used economically, efficiently and effectively.
-None.
-None.
+The Council's governance framework aims to ensure it sets and meets its objectives and responsibilities in a lawful, timely, open, inclusive and honest manner; and that its use of public money and resources are safeguarded, properly accounted for None.

+and used economically, efficiently and effectively.
 3. Providing clear reasoning and evidence for decisions in both public records and explanations to stakeholders and being explicit about the criteria, rationale and considerations used.
 In due course, ensuring that the impact and consequences of those decisions are clear Good.
 Decisions well documented with supporting information and advice included.
 Forward Plan detailing report publication on a timely basis.
 Calendar of dates for submitting, publishing and distributing timely reports is adhered to Council and Committee meetings are normally open to the public unless information is of a commercially sensitive nature.
 The conduct of business is defined by formal procedures and rules that are set out in the Constitution.
 None.
 None.
-Using formal and informal consultation and engagement to Fair.
-Customer and staff satisfaction surveys carried out regularly.
+4. Using formal and informal consultation and engagement to determine the most appropriate and effective interventions / courses of action Good Customer and staff satisfaction surveys carried out regularly.
+Resident Forums in place for key towns in the borough (Oadby, Wigston and South Wigston).
+Work undertaken in 2022 sought to enhance participation levels from post-pandemic lows, which saw a 50% increase in Oadby and Wigston, with South Wigston remaining static.
+The publicity of the Forums has also been reviewed, with the new strategy consisting of a blend of personal emails, social media posts and posters.
+Community Engagement Forum in place.
+We follow statutory requirements for consultation and very often go above that in terms of community engagement.
+Ad-hoc approach to informal consultation in place and utilised.
 None.

-Develop approach to tenant engagement and Head of Built Environment determine the most appropriate and effective interventions / courses of action Resident Forums in place for key towns in the borough (Oadby, Wigston and South Wigston) although participation not yet back at pre-pandemic levels.
-We follow statutory requirements for consultation and very often go above that establishment of Tenant Scrutiny Panel, in line with regulatory standards as per Review and enhance participation at resident Head of Law forums.
-Democracy in terms of community engagement.
-Ad-hoc approach to informal consultation in place and utilised.
-The council has recently developed a Wider engagement on the budget consultation Head of for forthcoming year to be captured communications strategy following feedback received from the Corporate Peer Challenge in January 2022.
+Recently developed communications strategy post feedback received from the Corporate Peer Challenge in January 2022.